BZIvanov/Learning-Django/1.DjangoOverview/1.InitialProject/README.md

-# Initial App
+# Initial Project

-This demo is demonstrating how the new app looks like.
+This demo is demonstrating how a new project looks like.

 ## Initial project structure